HuixiaLuScienceRocks/Probing-the-Structural-Dynamics-of-Unbound-MAX-Protein-Insights-from-Well-Tempered-Metadynamics/README.md

 ## If you find these instruction usedful I am more than happy to share.
 When you use any of these files, please cite my paper.
 Thank you.
 These files are for manuscript in preparation, but will submit soon:

-### Probing the Structural Dynamics of Unbound MAX Protein: Insights from Well-Tempered Metadynamics by Huixia Lu, Jordi Marti, and Jordi Faraudo
+### "Probing the Structural Dynamics of Unbound MAX Protein: Insights from Well-Tempered Metadynamics" by Huixia Lu, Jordi Marti, and Jordi Faraudo

 Related results are provided in folder "Results-PCA", convergence, etc.